gchure/phd/src/chapter_03/section_09_methods.md

 ### Flow Cytometry
 All fold-change measurements were performed on a MACSQuant flow cytometer as described in @razo-mejia2018.
-Briefly, saturated overnight cultures 500 $\mu$L in volume were grown in deep-well 96 well plates covered with  a breathable nylon cover (Lab Pak - Nitex Nylon, Sefar America, Cat.
+Briefly, saturated overnight cultures 500 $\mu$L in volume were grown in deep-well 96-well plates covered with a breathable nylon cover (Lab Pak - Nitex Nylon, Sefar America, Cat.
 No. 241205).
 After approximately 12 to 15 hr, the cultures reached saturation and were diluted 1000-fold into a second 2 mL 96-deep-well plate where each well contained 500 $\mu$L of M9 minimal media